rpellerin/dotfiles/README.md

 snap install firefox
 snap install thunderbird

-# Do not install Slack as snap, as there are two bugs, still unresolved as of 2024:
+# Do not install Slack as snap (prefer .deb), as there are two bugs, still unresolved as of 2024:
 # - https://forum.snapcraft.io/t/slack-snap-window-has-no-icon/3589/13
 # - https://www.reddit.com/r/Slack/comments/uw8vxp/when_i_rightclick_to_copy_a_link_slack_hangs_for/